frontegg/flutter-sdk/README.md

 ## Localization

-If you need localization create folder localization in a root folder of application and json file `filename.json`(don't forget to add it in `pubspec.yaml`) and add it to package:
+If you need localization create folder localization in a root folder of application and json file `filename.json`(don't forget to add it in `pubspec.yaml`) and add it while initialization like:

 ```dart
 final frontegg = Frontegg("baseUrl", "logoImage", localizationFileName: 'filename.json');